jtai/blinkytape-orb/README.md

 ## Serial Protocol

-The custom firmware accepts a single ASCII character per update.
-Regular updates encode both a color and pulse speed.
-Some characters are set aside to allow controlling brightness.
+The custom firmware accepts a single ASCII character per command.
+Color and pulse speed commands encode both attributes in a single character.
+In brightness commands, a single character corresponds to a single brightness.

-### Regular Updates (Color and Pulse Speed)
+### Color and Pulse Speed

 The two lowest bits encode the pulse speed: